 The procedure for acquiring study visa includes following levels :

-Few people like those who are married to a German national can work even without a work permit.
+Few people, like those, married to a German national can work even without a work permit.
 An immigrant who holds a German work and residence permit for himself can easily obtain the same for his wife and children also.

 In Germany, same-sex couples can get married.
 In such case, the foreign partner also enjoys the same rights as exercised by his spouse staying in Germany.